-Need a Tax Transcript from the IRS?
+Need a Tax Transcript or Letter of Non-Filing from the IRS?

 Just follow any one of these easy steps:

 - Click on http://www.irs.gov/Individuals/Get-Transcript

 - In person you can also go to your local IRS Taxpayer Assistance Center and order a tax return transcript in person.
 Go to www.irs.gov, click Contact Your Local Office at the bottom-right of the screen.

 - Through the mail: The request form (Form 4506T) can be downloaded from www.irs.gov.
 Click on Get Your Tax Record, then Get Transcript by Mail.